George Burns (American politician): Early life and career

-Oklahoma Senate (2021-Present)
+Oklahoma Senate (since 2021)

 Burns has served in the 58th Oklahoma Legislature.

 2020 Campaign

 Oklahoma's 5th Senate District was open in the 2020 Oklahoma Senate election because incumbent Joseph Silk had stepped down to challenge Markwayne Mullin in the Republican primary for Oklahoma's 2nd congressional district.
 Burns ran as a Pro-Trump Republican.
 Burns advanced to a runoff election against fellow Pro-Trump Republican Justin Jackson.
 He won the runoff election by just 22 votes.
 He went on to win the general election by over three-fourths of the vote.